Skip to Main Content

 Learning Goals

 A basemap is the background map for your data.
 It can be of a scale that only country borders are drawn, or be zoomed in enough that features as small as streets and buildings can be seen.
 This provides the geographic context necessary to display the area of your study.
-In this tutorial you'll learn how to add a basemap for ArcGIS online, how to create your own basemap of an area using publicly available materials, and how to save the basemap you create as a template, so you can reuse it if you are creating several maps of the same area.
+In this tutorial you'll learn how to add a basemap for ArcGIS online, how to create your own basemap of an area using publicly available materials.

 You can choose from a bunch of different choices for whatever is best for your map, and any GIS data you have can be added easily on top of it.